 - Gzip Compression – Add following code in WordPress .htaccess file of your website.

-- DEFLATE Compression – Add following code in WordPress .htaccess file of your website.
+- DEFLATE Compression – Copy and paste the following code in WordPress .htaccess file of your website.

 Compression on Nginx server

-- Gzip Compression – Add the following code in configuration file of your website with Nginx server.
+- Gzip Compression – Paste the following code in configuration file of your website with Nginx server.

-My blog TechNumero is hosted on Apache server, so I am using Gzip compression and DEFLATE compression both on my website.
+My blog TechNumero was hosted on Apache server, so I was/am using Gzip compression and DEFLATE compression both on my website.
 And it is reducing webpage size by 82.2%.
 Initially my web page size is 42,656 Bytes (without compression) and after compression my web page size is 7,596 Bytes only.
 Hence I am Saving 35,060 Bytes using Gzip Compression on Technumero.com.